When cooking shiitake mushrooms, I like to either bake them whole in olive oil and garlic or slice them and sautee them in butter.

 These unique mushrooms have an intense, earthy flavor.
 It's difficult to describe, but it's definitely more pronounced than the flavor of white or cremini mushrooms.

-It used to be a challenge to find them fresh.
-But these days I usually get them at Whole Foods or at the farmer's market.
+It used to be a challenge to find them fresh, but I usually get them at Whole Foods or at the farmer's market.

 Serving Suggestions

-Shiitake mushrooms are very good with beef, lamb, and pork.
+Shiitake mushrooms pair beautifully with beef, lamb, and pork.
 I like to serve them as a side dish when I make any of the following entrees:

 Storing Leftovers